Heroku Private Spaces

-If you attempt to provision an add-on to an app in a Heroku Private Space and that add-on is not available to that app’s Private Spaces region, you will see a message saying so.
+If you attempt to provision an add-on for an app in a Heroku Private Space and that add-on is not available in that app’s Private Spaces region, you will see a message saying so.

 To view which add-ons are available in a region, go to the Add-on Runtime Availability.
 Select the Private Spaces tab to view information for Private Spaces regions.